psailer1/MasterThesis/usecase1.md

 * Step 7: C1 sends a request to the C2 to request the current temperature.
 * Step 8: C2 measures the phyiscal environment.
 * Step 9: C2 returns the measured temperature to C1.
-* Step 10: C1 cools down the phyiscal environment, if the receives temperature is above a predefined limit.
+* Step 10: C1 cools down the phyiscal environment, if the received temperature is above a predefined limit.

 The sequence diagram below shows a more detailed procedure, by showing which services are called by which component.
 Furthermore it includes the database, which stores the data, and C0, with which it is possible to start the run in CPS.
 Since C0 and the database have no influence on the scenario itself, they are not shown in the previous figure.